1More Sonoflow Wireless Noise-canceling Headphones Reviewed

 There are SO MANY…

-Bowers & Wilkins Px7 S2s (buy at Crutchfield $399) costs a lot more money and produces muddier bass than the Sonoflow, but its ANC is far better.
-The headphones are more stylish and come with the right cables.
+Bowers & Wilkins Px7 S2s (buy at Crutchfield $399) are headphones that cost a lot more money and produces muddier bass than the Sonoflow, but its ANC (noise cancelation) is far better.
+The Bowers & Wilkins headphones are more stylish and come with the right cables.
+They are a real style statement for both men and women.

 There are countless headphones in this space.
 Consider the fact that I’m comparing the 1More Sonoflow to the big boys to be a compliment.